 Fresh hot steaming bread from the oven or bread maker is one of the best smells in the world, but what if it ends there?
-Sometimes when a loaf comes out, it smells delicious, but could double as a hockey puck, or maybe the top is caved in, here are some troubleshooting tips for figuring out why your bread flopped, to keep it from happening again!
+Sometimes when a loaf comes out, it smells delicious, but could double as a hockey puck, or maybe the top is caved in, leaving a big indentation.
+Here’s a guide to troubleshooting broken bread when your bread flops, to keep it from happening again!

 Issue: Bread is too Small/ Short loaf

 - Not enough yeast, or yeast is too old/was improperly stored